GlaxoSmithKline's Science in the Summer Enrichment Program

 - Schedule & Registration Link

-PLEASE NOTE: Registration for this program does not open until March 2014.
+PLEASE NOTE: Registration for this program opens each year in March on a staggered schedule.
 Please check the schedule to see the exact registration date for the session you want.

 Science in the Summer is offered for children in three age levels: